NirantK/nirantk.github.io/content/en/writing/rag-best-practices.md

 ## Retrieval and Ranking Matter!

 ### Chunking
 1. Including section title in your chunks improves that, so does keywords from the documents
 1. Different token-efficient separators in your chunks e.g. ### is a single token in GPT

+### Examples
+1. Few examples are better than no examples
+2. Examples at the start and end have the highest weight, the middle ones are kinda forgotten by the LLM

 ### Re Rankers
 Latency permitting — use a ReRanker — Cohere, Sentence Transformers and BGE have decent ones out of the box